mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 5. You can set a limit to the number of workspaces a user may create.<br>
 <br>
 <br>
-A quick about me so you understand the logic I apply to what is useful in a mainstream environment:
+A quick about me so you understand the logic I apply to deciding what I think is useful in a mainstream environment:<br>
 1. My IT career began running a small computer shop at the back of a BP petrol station in Tennant Creek, outback Australia.<br>
 I was servicing Novell and early NT networks in gold mine offices and on aboriginal council office and educational centres.
 2. I returned to Sydney in 1998 and took on team roles that were being made vacant as more seniors moved into y2k remediation projects.